hanzhongxing/openagents/README.md

 ## Changelog

+### v0.7.6
+- **Studio Internationalization (i18n)** - Full multi-language support for Studio with English, Chinese (Simplified), Japanese, and Korean.
+Covers all UI components across 20 namespaces.
+Language preference is auto-detected from browser settings and persisted locally.
+See [changelog](changelogs/docs/2025-12-13-studio-i18n.md) for details.

 ### v0.7.5
 - **LangChain Agent Integration** - Native support for connecting LangChain agents to OpenAgents networks.
 Wrap any LangChain agent with `LangChainAgentRunner` to join networks, receive events, and use network tools.
 Includes event filtering (`event_names`, `event_filter`) to control which events trigger your agent, and bidirectional tool conversion between LangChain and OpenAgents formats.
 See [changelog](changelogs/docs/2025-12-09-langchain-agent-integration.md) for details.